rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 Neural networks began as an attempt to mimic the way that the brain works.
 They mimic the brain in being an input/output system that has many interconnections with pieces that process.

+Modern neural networks made great strides in speech recognition, then images and computer vision, and finally text (NLP)

+Neural networks have taken off recently for a few reasons.
+The amount of digital data we have is massive.
+Traditional learning algorithms like linear and logistic regression.
+The performance of NNs is better and sometimes scales up by increasing the size of the network.

+## How neural networks operate: demand prediction example

+Consider you're planning to sell a shirt and you want to predict if it will be a top seller.

+Suppose you have a system that takes the price and outputs if the shirt will be a top seller.
+If you use the sigmoid algorithm you can view a neuron as a computer that takes in the price and spits out the output probability (a.k.a. activation)

+Consider the same problem with features (price, shipping cost, marketing, material).
+We may think that variables are (affordability, awareness, perceived quality).
+We make a neuron for each of those 3 variables.
+Each of those uses one or more input features.
+Their outputs are wired to a final neuron.

+The three neurons are a **layer** which is a grouping of neurons taking the same or similar inputs and outputting values.
+The final layer is called the **output** layer.
+The output values of the affordability, awareness, perceived quality are called the **activations** or **activation values**.

+The first layer of input numbers is called the **input layer**

+In this example we manually wired up the inputs and neurons.
+In practice every neuron will have access to every input from the prior layer.
+Training will then downplay the useless inputs rather than a human needing to do so manually.

+The input layer will be written as a vector that's fed to the next layer.
+The middle layers output activation vectors which then become inputs to the subsequent layer.

+Layers in the middle are often called **hidden layers** because the correct values for those are not present in the training set.

+**Important** In our example, the hidden layer is just 3D logistic regression mapping (affordability, awareness, perceived quality) -> probability of being a top seller.
+However, the learning algorithm helps us learn what features are important and useful.

+Neural networks can learn its own features without manual feature engineering.

+Choosing the number of hidden layers and neurons per layer is called network architecture.
+A network with multiple layers is sometimes called a **multilayer perceptron** in literature.

+### Image recognition example

+The input will be an image, say 1000x1000 px.
+So the input layer will take 1M numbers (the pixels) and pass them on.

+What might happen is that neurons in early layers detect small line segments in various orientations.
+Subsequent layers then might detect higher-order features like eyes, noses, etc. And this continues with subsequent layers detecting more complete face information.

+This process happens without human programming or input.

+## Neural network model

+Layers are the fundamental building blocks of NNs.
+Suppose you have a layer with 3 neurons that takes 4 input features.
+Each neuron computes a logistic function.
+So each neuron has parameters that we denote ((w1,b1),(w2,b2),(w3,b3)).
+These each compute an activation value (a1,a2,a3).

+We often index the layers with the input layer starting at 0.
+A square bracket superscript is often used to denote a layer index.
+This superscript is used on weights and activations.

+When we say a network has N layers, it has N-1 hidden layers and 1 output layer.
+The input layer is not included.

+For an arbitrary layer `l` and unit `j` the equation is `a_jl = g(w_jl \dot a_lm1) + b_jl`. `g` is the **activation function**.
+We've used sigmoid but there are others.

+## Making inferences with neural networks (forward propagation)

+Consider the example of handwritten digit recognition.
+We use an 8x8 image of 64 pixel values of grayscale values [0,255].
+We use a 3 layer network with 25, 15, and 1 unit(s) resp.

+We apply the rules above to compute the activation for each layer.
+Each layer's activation has N elements where N is the number of units in the layer.
+Sometimes `f(x)` is used to denote the overall output of the model.

+This is called **forward propagation**

+It is common to have a large number of units in early hidden layers with the number of units decreasing in subsequent layers.